adif97/NetworkSecurityProject/README.md

 # Operation ShadowUpdate

 ## Scenario
 Company X employees are targeted via a phishing email disguised as a mandatory software update from IT.
-Victims download and run `SoftwareUpdate.exe`, a dropper that installs a custom RAT.
+Victims are encouraged to click a link to a Dropbox location where they download and run `SoftwareUpdate.exe`, a dropper that installs a custom RAT.

 ## Components
 - **dropper.py** → Downloads + runs the RAT silently.